(Cub Scout Version 2007 rev.)

 To respond to these growing social problems, the Boy Scouts of America developed comprehensive Youth Protection training that addresses the problem of child abuse and at the same time helps Scouting continue to provide a safer environment and meet high standards of leadership for our youth members.

-You and your son are invited to a special (pack/den) meeting on (date, place, and time) when we will show the video, It Happened to Me.
+You and your son or daughter are invited to a special (pack/den) meeting on (date, place, and time) when we will show the video, It Happened to Me.

 It Happened to Me is an important part of the BSA’s Youth Protection training.
 Each Cub Scout pack is encouraged to present the video to its members and their parents once a year.
 The video portrays common situations that demonstrate the application of the “Four Rules of Personal Safety.”
 The content of the video has been reviewed by parents, Cub Scout leaders and educators.
 The review panels found it suitable for viewing by children as young as 6 years old.